Australian High: Effects

 The anticyclonic circulation produces a dry climate, bringing warm to hot weather in the southern Australian summer.
 The high influences the weather and climatic patterns of vast areas of Australia; The aridity of the Australian deserts and the summer drought of southern Australia is due to the large-scale subsidence and sinking motion of air in the system.

-In winter, when the high remains stationary in the Bight (due to a positive SAM phase), it can block or replace cold fronts from the Bight, thereby allowing warm weather to the southeast.
-However, when the high remains fixed further south of the Bight within the Southern Ocean, it can drive in polar air towards the continent, whereby increasing snowfall and rain in the southeast, particularly areas that lie west of the Great Dividing Range (due to the foehn effect).
+In winter, when the high remains stationary in southern Australia (in a positive SAM phase), it can block or replace cold fronts from the Bight, thereby allowing warm weather to the southeast.
+However, when the high remains fixed south of Western Australia, it can drive in polar air towards the continent, whereby increasing snowfall and rain in the southeast, particularly areas that lie west of the Great Dividing Range (due to the foehn effect).
+Conversely, a large high stationed below South Australia can bring persistent rainfall to the east coast of Australia, whilst proving clear conditions to Tasmania.

 In the western part of the high, hot dry northerly winds from the dry centre push through South Australia and Victoria, ensuing heatwave conditions in these regions.
-Conversely, the High (when linked with a Tasman High) may direct more rainfall in southeast Australia, as feeble westerly winds result in increase of easterly onshore winds that bring moist air from the Tasman Sea towards the east coast from Brisbane to Sydney (though regions west of the Great Dividing Range would remain dry).
-The Australian High is one the drivers of the Southerly buster, which occurs in the southeast coast.

-Locations

-Cities and towns with a Mediterranean climate in southern Australia are most affected by the High during the summer; from Perth and Esperance in Western Australia to Adelaide and Mount Gambier in South Australia and Hamilton in Victoria, and as well as those with a semi-arid climate; Kalgoorlie and Eucla in Western Australia to Ceduna, Renmark and Port Pirie in South Australia.
-Some inland towns in New South Wales westwards of the Great Dividing Range, such as Wagga Wagga and Albury in the Riverina, and as well as those in Victoria, such as Horsham, Bendigo and Mildura, may also experience the dry effects of the High in the summer due to their more westward position and relatively close vicinity to the system.
+The Australian High is one the drivers of the Southerly buster, which occurs in the southeast coast in the summer.
+In winter, when the high pressure system is broad over the Australian landmass, widespread frost may occur.

+Effects on Asia

+During the southern winter, the Australian High is one of the driving forces behind the South Asian Monsoon.
+Easterly winds blow from the center of the high towards Asia, and are deflected in a southwest direction towards India after crossing the equator due to the Coriolis effect.